 1. Purpose of Report

-1.1 The purpose of this report is to provide an update to the Democracy & Standards Committee on a number of proposed changes to the Constitution and request that the committee recommend the revisions to Council for adoption.
+1.1 The purpose of this report is to enable Council to consider the recommendations made by the Democracy and Standards Committee in relation to proposed updates to the Constitution and changes to committees.

 2. Executive Summary